very-cool-name/blog-from-scratch/README.md

 std::cout << s.small_int;   // OOPS - undefined behaviour
 ```

 And as we all know UB is very bad - it happens only in runtime and very hard to catch.
-[note] There are also bigger problems, like a need to explicitly call destructor for more complex types.
+There are much more subtle problems with unioin, like the fact that you need to explicitly call proper destructors for more complex types.

 You might be wondering why would anyone ever want to share space between types.
 And I'll link you to [this Stackoverflow](https://stackoverflow.com/questions/4788965/when-would-anyone-use-a-union-is-it-a-remnant-from-the-c-only-days) answer for lengthy explanation.
 But in short:
 1. Performance optimization
 2. Bit trickery
 3. Different way to handle polymorphism

-**!!!Example with json, maybe**
+**TODO Example with json, maybe**

 The danger of using union actually makes 3-rd point much underappreciated.
-And variant makes this stuff easy.
+And all the danger boils down to the fact, that `union` make the user do all type bookkeeping.
+That's exactly what `std::variant` saves user from.

 ## Variant
-`std::variant` **!!!is same**  is different because it knows the type it holds.
-If user tries to get wrong type, variant throws `std::bad_variant_access` exception.
+`std::variant` uses some extra space to hold type information, so it prevents illegal access by throwing `std::bad_varaint_access`.

-**!!!How does variant deecides between two integers?**
+**TODO How does variant deecides between two integers?**
 ```cpp
 int main() {
     std::variant<std::int32_t, std::uint8_t> v{1}; // variant now holds std::int32_t{1}